 1 week is dedicated to a trip to the Caribbean province of Costa Rica

 Block 2 (8 Weeks):

-After the first block in which staff closely evaluate students’ specific educational needs, interests, and Spanish proficiency, students are placed in an individualized internship to gain experience in urban or rural areas in a field of their interest.
+Based on educational needs, interests, and Spanish proficiency, students are placed in an individualized internship to gain experience in urban or rural areas in a field of their interest.
 Only one student is placed at each internship site.
-ICADS offers over 65 structured internships and research opportunities in Costa Rica in the areas of environment, education, health, development, and wildlife conservation, and women’s studies.
-Internship placements are determined based on a number of factors, including student interests, previous experience, formal education, and level of Spanish competency.
-Internships with stricter requirements include those in the medical field.

-- Working with women and children who are victims of violence at a non-profit organizations.
+Non-profit organizations working with women and children who are victims of violence (stricter requirements when working with juveniles)

-- Working with a small farmer’s organization to promote sustainable agricultural practices.
+Small farmers organization to promote sustainable agricultural practices

-- Working with different NGO's in topics related to community development, human rights, education, recreation, etc.
+NGOs in topics related to community development, human rights, education, recreation, environmental sustainability, etc.

-Upon completion of the eight-week internship, students return to ICADS to complete written work and oral presentations, while processing their experiences as a group and together with their faculty advisors (including a reentry workshop).
+At the conclusion of the internship, students return to ICADS to complete written work and oral presentations, while processing their experiences as a group together with their faculty advisors (including a reentry workshop).

 ICADS recommends 15 credits for the Social Justice and Internship Program, broken down as: